 Just as an example, a Visa Infinite product will typically have higher interchange fees than a more basic product.
 Of course those cards typically offer the most rewards and consumer protection, so those are the products that many of us use.

-If a settlement is reached, merchants would have a lot more flexibility to only accept the lowest cost types of credit cards.
-The question is, would they actually do so?
+Merchants will now have a lot more flexibility to only accept the lowest cost types of credit cards, or even to add surcharges for more expensive types of cards.
+The question is, will they actually do so?
 Merchants don’t accept credit cards out of the kindness of their hearts, but instead, they do so because it’s good for business (and on some level there’s a cost to accepting cash, but that’s a different issue).

-If this passes and merchants could easily avoid people paying with more costly card types, I’m sure they would.
+If merchants could easily avoid people paying with more costly card types, I’m sure they would.
 That being said, would merchants face declining sales, and would it catch on enough for it to be the norm rather than the exception?

 We’ll see how this plays out.
 Keep in mind that (separately) for the past few years, we’ve seen a push for new credit card legislation, in the form of the Credit Card Competition Act.
 This would mandate that merchants can route payments through an unaffiliated network, and this would apply to Visa or Mastercard credit cards issued by banks with more than $100 billion in assets.
 In other words, Visa and Mastercard would no longer have the same power when it comes to merchant fees.